Tarmity/budget-tracker/README.md

     npm install

   ## Usage
-  To use the Budget Tracker, simply go the this link () and add you spending activity.
+  To use the Employee Directory, simply go the this link () and test it out.
 You can also download or clone the repository and lanch the app from you own computer.